 All that’s left is to make your way to work across the lawn and enjoy benefits of working from your own private space in the garden.
 You could choose to pack away the files at the weekend and use your garden building as a multi-functional space to relax or entertain friends and family.
 You might even have room to allow guests or the children to camp out overnight when it’s really warm.

 Whatever your project brief, talk to our expert team and we will be happy to discuss your ideas.
-Whether you are keen to adapt one of the existing Scotts’ summerhouse models as your place of work, or have an idea for a completely bespoke structure, we are sure that we can help to bring your vision to life.
+Whether you are keen to adapt one of the existing Scotts’ summerhouse models as your place of work, or have an idea for a completely bespoke office or multi-use building, we are sure that we can help to bring your vision to life.
 Call 01832 732366 or complete our simple contact form.